Double Weave Book; A Woven Field Guide of Jaipur with Amy Revier *Two Week Course*

 Week One, Building the Library January 18th - 24th, 2026

 Amy will introduce the ingenious and meditative technique of double weave, a structure that allows for the creation of a two-layered textile with integrated pockets.
 Discovering hand spun, hand-dyed threads in fibres such as sustainably grown Rajasthani cotton, Desi wool, lotus silk and hemp that will craft deeply personal, expressive pieces of cloth.
-Under the guidance of local artisans, we will dye our own yarns that can be later used in our weavings.
+Under the guidance of local artisans, we will dye our own yarns in natural dyes that can be later used in our weavings.

 This week will focus on an in depth discovery of the city, collecting and creating a library of objects to be held in our books.Incorporating several local artisan craft techniques including light metalwork, embroidery, beadwork, paper making, Jaipur Blue Pottery and more, we will experience a variety of workshops behind closed doors.
 Photographs from our daily walking/mapping practices, small treasures and found objects, drawings, notes, and observations, fragments of inspiration collected along the way will add to the compendium.